 - 1) All applicants for covered transit positions shall undergo urine drug testing prior to performance of a safety-sensitive function. - a.
 All offers of employment for covered positions shall be extended conditional upon the applicant passing a drug test.
-An applicant will not be allowed to perform safetysensitive functions unless the applicant takes a drug test with verified negative results. - b.
+An applicant will not be allowed to perform safety-sensitive functions unless the applicant takes a drug test with verified negative results. - b.
 An employee shall not be placed, transferred or promoted into a position covered under FTA authority or company authority until the employee takes a drug test with verified negative results. - c.
 If an applicant fails a preemployment drug test, the conditional offer of employment shall be rescinded and the applicant will be provided with a list of at least two (2) USDOT qualified Substance Abuse Professionals.
 Failure of a pre-employment drug test will disqualify an applicant for employment for a period of at least one year.
 Before being considered for future employment the applicant must provide the employer proof of having successfully completed a referral, evaluation and treatment plan as described in section 655.62 of subpart G. The cost for the assessment and any subsequent treatment will be the sole responsibility of the applicant.

 - d.
 When an employee being placed, transferred, or promoted from a non-covered position to a position covered under FTA authority or company authority submits a drug test with a verified positive result, the employee shall be subject to disciplinary action in accordance with Section Q herein. - e.
 If a pre-employment test is canceled, Orange County Transportation will require the applicant to take and pass another pre-employment drug test. - f.
-In instances where a FTA-covered employee does not perform a safety-sensitive function for a period of 90 consecutive days or more regardless of reason, and during that period is not in the random testing pool the employee will be required to take a pre-employment drug test under 49 CFR Part 655 and have negative test results prior to the conduct of safety-sensitive job functions. - g.
+In instances where a FTA-covered employee does not perform a safety-sensitive function for a period of 90 consecutive days or more regardless of reason, and during that period is not in the random testing pool the employee will be required to take a preemployment drug test under 49 CFR Part 655 and have negative test results prior to the conduct of safety-sensitive job functions. - g.
 Following a negative dilute the employee will be required to undergo another test.
-Should this second test result in a negative dilute result, the test will be considered a negative and no additional testing will be required unless directed to do so by the MRO. - h.
+Should this second test result in a negative dilute result, the test will be considered a negative and no additional testing will be required unless directed to do so by the MRO.\ - h.
 Applicants are required (even if ultimately not hired) to provide Orange County Transportation with signed written releases requesting USDOT drug and alcohol records from all previous, USDOT-covered, employers that the applicant has worked for within the last two years.
 Failure to do so will result in the employment offer being rescinded.
 Orange County Transportation is required to ask all applicants (even if ultimately not hired) if they have tested positive or refused to test on a pre-employment test for a USDOT covered employer within the last two years.
+If the applicant has tested positive or refused to test on a pre-employment test for a USDOT covered employer Within the last two years.
 If the applicant has tested positive or refused to test on a pre-employment test for a USDOT covered employer, the applicant must provide Orange County Transportation proof of having successfully completed a referral, evaluation and treatment plan as described in section 655.62 of subpart G.